7 Ways to Improve Your 'Staycation' Photography

 Usually, this type of post would be termed ‘ways to improve your travel photography’.
-Unfortunately, with the current global pandemic, travelling abroad for photography is not an option for most people so it looks as though close-to-home photography or staycation photography has taken over from the concept of travel photography, at least for the immediate future.
+But since travelling abroad for photography is not an option for many people, especially those who are nervous about travelling abroad, it looks as though close-to-home photography or staycation photography has taken over from the concept of travel photography, at least for the immediate future.

-I didn't want to carry a camera on this strenuous hike, but I managed to capture a few scenes with my phone camera
+I didn't want to carry a camera on this strenuous hike on Fermanagh's Cuilcagh Mountain Boardwalk , but I managed to capture a few scenes with my phone camera

 Ways to improve your staycation photography

-Taking the current climate into consideration, and the subsequent need to engage in photography close to home, here are some tips that will help us improve our close-to-home or staycation photography.
+Taking the current climate into consideration, and the subsequent need to engage in photography close to home, here are some tips that will help you improve your close-to-home or staycation photography.

 #1 Showcase your own area